 The charger that comes with your Flash has built-in protection against over-charging.
 Once the battery is fully charged, the charger turns off to protect the battery life.
 That will usually take about 4-5 hours to go from fully depleted to fully charged.

-Meanwhile (as with most anything that runs on batteries) there is a very small, very slow drain on Flash's battery, even when the bike is turned off.
+Meanwhile (as with most anything that runs on batteries) there is a small, slow drain on Flash's battery, even when the bike is turned off.

 Don't worry; it's not enough to be concerned about during the day as you ride around.
-Over an 10 hour period, you might see a drop of a percentage point or two.
-But if you leave your Flash without use for a week, let's say, you may see only a partially charged battery, even if it was plugged in when you left.
+Over a 24-hour period, you might see a drop of a few percentage points.
+But if you leave your Flash without use for a week, let's say, you may see a low charge on your battery, even if it was plugged in when you left.

 So what's the solution if you want to start out with 100% power?
 It doesn't do any harm to leave it plugged in over time.
 Just top off your power by charging Flash for an hour before you ride.